 Documentation surrounding potential adjustments, as well as the basis for the historical period evaluated, will be a key part of the support for each decision.

-Zach Englert assists with data analytics, CECL model creation, and the portfolio segmentation of a variety of financial institutions utilizing industry data and the ASU 2016-13.
-As a Senior Analyst, Zach aids our customers in the implementation of CECL and regularly presents at CECL workshops and conferences.
+Zach Englert is a member of Abrigo’s Advisory Services team, where he assists with data analytics, CECL model creation, and the portfolio segmentation of a variety of financial institutions utilizing industry data and the ASU 2016-13.
+As a Senior Analyst, Zach aids customers in the implementation of CECL and regularly presents at CECL workshops and conferences.
 Zach earned his bachelor’s degree in accounting and finance and an MBA from Piedmont College.